Skip to main content

 Kathy Sawyer

-Kathy is a 7th grade math and social studies teacher.
-She enjoys all sports and has coached volleyball, girls basketball, track and softball.
-She also enjoys watching her children play competitive baseball.
+Kathy is a Blue Valley teacher.
+She enjoys all sports and has coached volleyball, girls’ basketball, track and softball.
+She also enjoys traveling with her family.

 Kathy has been teaching driver’s education since 2017.
 What she enjoys most is helping young drivers learn the life skill of driving.